UK Government is failing to close the 'policy gap'

 Peter is a resident of Skipsea, East Yorkshire, which is the fastest eroding coastline in Northern Europe and one of the most vulnerable communities in the whole of England to the impacts of climate change-related sea-level rise.
 Peter has long been fighting on behalf of his community for the Government to provide sea defences and sea walls, but it continues to turn a blind eye.
 There used to be 25 houses in Peter’s community but, owing to coastal erosion accelerated by the Government’s inaction, nine houses have been lost to the sea – and five this year alone.

 On 6 September 2021, Daze and Peter wrote a letter to the Rt Hon Kwasi Kwarteng MP (Secretary of State for Business, Energy and Industrial Strategy), Rt Hon Boris Johnson MP (the Prime Minister), the Rt Hon Alok Sharma MP, who is also President for COP 26, and the Rt Hon Rishi Sunak MP (Chancellor of the Exchequer).
 The letter took the form of a pre-action letter, setting out their proposed legal case to the above parties requesting a response by 20 September 2021.
-The Government has indicated that it requires a further two weeks to respond, and so is expected to do so by 4 October 2021.
+The Government responded on 4 October 2021.

-Daze and Peter are requesting that the Government ensures that its Net Zero Strategy paper, due to be published by September 2021, sufficiently plugs the policy gap and also sets out a blueprint for the net zero target to be reached by 2050.
+In the first letter, Daze and Peter requested that the Government ensures that its Net Zero Strategy paper, due to be published by September 2021, sufficiently plugs the policy gap and also sets out a blueprint for the net zero target to be reached by 2050.

-Absent a satisfactory response from the Government, Daze and Peter are considering lodging an application for judicial review in the English High Court.
-A judicial review is a legal process by which a judge will review the lawfulness of the Government’s consistent failures and, if appropriate, direct that the Government adopts a Net Zero strategy which plugs the policy gap.
+Absent a satisfactory response from the Government, Daze and Peter lodged an application for judicial review in the English High Court at the end of March 2022.
+A judicial review is a legal process by which a judge will review the lawfulness of the Government’s consistent failures and, if appropriate, direct that the Government adopts a revised Net Zero strategy which plugs the policy gap.

 Do you have more questions?